BazeletDave/ZERO/AIREADME.md

   Longitudinal studies on how AI changes when humans actively shape its behavior.

 - 🧩 **Ethical Frameworks for Casual Data**
-  Develop consent standards for data collected in informal or low-awareness environments.
+  Develop consent standards for data collected in informal or low awareness environments.

 - 🤝 **Interdisciplinary Forums**
   Include gig workers, technologists, policymakers, and educators in future policy design.